Peter-McKinney/slackxkcdbot/README.md

 A simple slack bot that posts a random xkcd comic to a slack channel.

 # Usage
-You must have a file named xkcdinfo.json which contains the following information:
+We must have a file named xkcdinfo.json which contains the following information:

 ```json
 {